Young Ukrainian cancer patients get medical help in Poland

 6 of6

-Air raids forced the toddler to shelter in a basement for hours at a time, making her feel even worse.
+Air raids forced the toddler to shelter in the basement of the hospital in the western city of Lviv for hours at a time, making her feel even worse.
 She cried a lot and sought comfort from her grandmother, who is caring for her after her parents were in an accident that left her mother disabled with brain and leg injuries.

 Written By